WolfgangBischoffTHAB/PipelinedRISCV/README.md

 ## Testing

 The CPU does currently not use SDRAM to store instrucations or data.
 Instead it uses BRAM created using Vivado's Block Memory Generator.
-The generated BRAM allows the use of "Coefficient Files" .coe to initialze the BRAM.
+The generated BRAM allows the use of "Coefficient Files" .coe to initialze the BRAM. .coe files are ASCII text files that contain a very simple file format.
+The .coe file format is documented here: https://docs.amd.com/r/en-US/ug896-vivado-ip/COE-File-Syntax

-To test the CPU initialize the BRAM with a .coe files.
+To test the CPU initialize the BRAM with a .coe file.

-In order to change the .coe file, the BRAM IP has to be regenerated since the simulation does not read the original .coe file but instead it looks at artefacts generated during BRAM IP creation!
+In order to change the .coe file afte the initial BRAM generation, it is not enough to just enter new code into the .coe file!
+The BRAM IP has to be regenerated since the simulation does not read the original .coe file but instead it looks at artefacts generated during BRAM IP creation!
 These artefacts contain the .coe data and changing the original .coe file will not trigger a regeneration of the BRAM IP.
 The steps to change the .coe file and to make the changed code available in the simulation are as such:

 1. Quit vivado so that it does not lock the project folders under Microsoft Windows.
 You will have to delete some of the project folders for the solution.